Non-Markovian models of opinion dynamics on temporal networks: Conclusions and discussion

 \section{Conclusions and discussion}

-We proposed a family of history-dependent models of opinion dynamics that are induced by random-walk processes on temporal networks, with time-dependence in the form of waiting-time distributions (WTDs) of the random walks.
+We proposed a family of memory-dependent models of opinion dynamics that depend on the waiting-time distributions of the nodes of a network.
 Our models have continuous-valued opinions and account for memory effects in opinion dynamics.
-By contrast, to the best of our knowledge, all existing opinion-dynamics models with continuous-valued opinions yield Markovian descriptions of the time evolution of opinions.
-In our models, the effects of memory emerge naturally from the non-Poissonian interevent statistics of the edges in a network.
-We illustrate our memory-dependent opinion-dynamics models using several examples of common WTDs (including Dirac delta, exponential, gamma, and heavy-tailed distributions).
-When the random walkers follow a Dirac delta or exponential WTD, our models have Markovian dynamics and are equivalent to the DeGroot model.
-When the walkers follow the gamma WTD, we obtain a non-Markovian model in which each entity in a network tries to maintain the self-consistency of its opinion amidst its interactions with other entities.
-We also provided an approach to approximate heavy-tailed continuous-time WTDs with a sum of Dirac delta functions and derived an associated set of discrete-time opinion-dynamics models.
+By contrast, to the best of our knowledge, all existing opinion models with continuous-valued opinions yield Markovian descriptions of the time evolution of opinions.
+In our models, the effects of memory emerge naturally from the non-Poisson interevent statistics of the edges of a network.
+We illustrate our memory-dependent opinion models using several examples of common WTDs (including Dirac delta distributions, exponential distributions, gamma distributions, and heavy-tailed distributions).
+When the nodes have a Dirac delta WTD or an exponential WTD, our models have Markovian dynamics and are equivalent to the DeGroot model.
+When the nodes have a gamma WTD, we obtain a non-Markovian model in which each entity of a network tries to maintain the self-consistency of its opinion as it interacts with other entities.
+We also approximated heavy-tailed continuous-time WTDs with a sum of Dirac delta functions and derived an associated set of discrete-time opinion models.

-We examined convergence in our models both theoretically and numerically for both homogeneous and heterogeneous scenarios.
-In homogeneous scenarios, in which all nodes of a network follow the same WTD, the time-independent adjacency matrix of the network determines the steady-state opinion.
-However, the WTD affects the transient dynamics and the rate of the convergence to steady state.
+We examined convergence to steady states in our models both theoretically and numerically for both homogeneous and heterogeneous scenarios.
+In homogeneous scenarios, in which all nodes of a network have the same WTD, the time-independent adjacency matrix of the network determines the steady-state opinion.
+However, the WTD affects the transient dynamics and the rate of the convergence to a steady state.
 We also observed that models with heavy-tailed WTDs converge more slowly than models with exponentially decaying WTDs.
-In heterogeneous scenarios, in which nodes can follow different WTDs (either the same type of WTD with different parameters or different WTDs of different types), ``stubborn'' nodes (i.e., nodes with longer mean waiting times than normal nodes) dominate the overall dynamics by driving a system's mean opinion towards their opinions.
+In heterogeneous scenarios, in which nodes have different WTDs (either the same type of WTD with different parameter values or WTDs of different types), ``stubborn'' nodes (i.e., nodes with longer mean waiting times than normal nodes) dominate the overall dynamics by {attracting the mean opinion in a network} towards their opinions.